-The user also has the possibility of selecting whether an additional acoustic signal will be sounded if an alarm or user defined event occurs.
+The user also has the possibility of selecting whether an additional acoustic signal will be sounded if an alarm occurs.

-► How to configure the alarm sound (also see "3.4.3.
+► How to configure the alarm sound (also see ""3.4.3.
 Configuration via the menu")

-1. Swipe with your finger up from the bottom edge of the screen or directly tap on the bottom bar:

-2. The guick menu will open.
-Tap on

-3. Leave the quick menu.
+- 1. Swipe with your finger up from the bottom edge of the screen or directly tap on the bottom bar: - The quick menu will open.
+Tap on to activate the alarm sound, or on to deactivate it.
+Leave the quick menu.